Dell-Networking/ansible-role-dellos-template/README.md

 Dependencies
 ------------

-The *dellos-template* role is built on  modules included in the core Ansible code.
+The *dellos_template* role is built on  modules included in the core Ansible code.
 These modules were added in Ansible version 2.2.0.This role needs textfsm to be installed in the controller,if not it will be installed using ansible pip module.

 Example playbook
 ----------------

-This example uses the *dellos-template* role to parse any text-based CLI output.
+This example uses the *dellos_template* role to parse any text-based CLI output.
 It creates a *hosts* file with the switch details and corresponding variables.
 The hosts file should define the *ansible_network_os* variable with corresponding Dell EMC networking OS name.All the supported CLI commands are imported as tasks in tasks/main.yml.

+For the dellos_template role plugins to be used you may need to specify the actual path of role in ansible.cfg file.

+** Sample ansible.cfg**

+    action_plugins      = ../../roles/Dell-Networking.dellos-template/action_plugins

 **Sample hosts file**

-    leaf1 ansible_host= <ip_address> ansible_network_os="dellos10"
+    leaf1 ansible_host= <ip_address> ansible_network_os=dellos10 ansible_ssh_user=xxxxx ansible_ssh_pass=xxxxx

 **Simple playbook to setup system - leaf.yaml**

     - hosts: leaf1
       roles:
-         - Dell-Networking.dellos-template
+         - Dell-Networking.dellos_template